 What do art teachers do on the weekends?
 Take their kids to art museums of course!
 Actually, considering our close proximity to the nation’s capital and a plethora of museums and galleries, I don’t think I do this nearly enough.
 These photos are from September 4th, our final summer art adventure before school started.
-We went to the Hirschhorn to see Robert Irwin: All the Rules Will Change before it closed.
-It was fun talking about art and what makes something a painting with my ex-art teacher best friend, her mom, and my son.
-My favorite was the giant scrim that created a false wall/optical illusion in the iconic circular building.
-We also enjoyed speculating about the number of markers it took to complete Linn Meyers Our View From Here.
-My son’s favorite piece was “Still Life with Spirit and Xitle” by Jimmie Durham which was located outside, before we even entered the museum.
+[Read more…] about Art Teacher Field Trip: Robert Irwin’s All the Rules Will Change at the Hirschhorn Museum

 Team costume contest at our Friday morning staff meeting.
 The OES art department went as Surrealists -Rene Magritte and Frida Kahlo, and we won!
 Our photo was features in the weekly employee news email that was sent to all FCPS employees.
 I received so many emails from fellow art teachers in the county complimenting our costumes.
 I feel like my costume design degree really paid off this week;)

 A couple of my favorite artworks currently on display in the Fiber National 2016 show at the Lorton Workhouse Arts Center.
 Mending Gold: Careful Attention by Brooks Stevens.
 This reminded me so much of working in my mother’s alterations show and really tugged at my heartstrings.